-As a child, my desperate, silent desire was to become a sex symbol.
+I question the power dynamics of chivalry.
+I question girl and womanhood as it was presented to me in the South.
 John Berger states in Ways of Seeing that “To be born a woman has been to be born, within an allotted and confined space, into the keeping of men...from earliest childhood she has been taught and persuaded to survey herself continually.”
-I have been cyclically cramming myself into and bursting out of this allotted and confined space my entire lifetime: embracing the male gaze then vehemently rejecting it.
-At the center of my practice is an examination of the relationship between internal feminine power and the male-dominated world.
+I have been cyclically cramming myself into and bursting out of this keeping for my entire lifetime: embracing the male gaze then vehemently rejecting it, retreating within.

 The best way to keep in touch with my work is via Instagram.